Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Okay, great.

-than almost anywhere else in America at that time.
+on the plus side, women were more liberated at Oneida than almost anywhere else in America at that time.

-They were partners in community decision making
+They were partners in community decision making,

-relieved them of their non-stop domestic burdens.
+and the community child-rearing arrangement relieved them of their non-stop domestic burdens,

 Apparently at the time,

-the women in the broader American society would just
+the women in the broader American society

-have an average of seven kids and their life would just be having a kid waiting having
+and their life would just be having a kid,

-another kid back to back to back.
-So that's the average.
-So a lot of families were way bigger
+So that's the average, so a lot of families were way bigger,

-so good.
 It really does.

 Did he say what?

-Are you not used to laughter?
+Are you not used to laughter at your stand-up gig?

-Not your stand-up dish?
 Is that what you think laughter sounds like?

 Yes.